 Around 72.6% of non-surgical aesthetic medical service clients are female, among whom 76.0% are aged between 21 and 40.
 Customers in this age group have both strong purchasing power and demands for non-surgical aesthetic medical services, with an average annual spending in the range of RMB6,000 to RMB20,000 per year.
 Approximately 67.0% of non-surgical aesthetic medical service clients live in tier-one and new tier-one cities.
 The average transaction value of energy-based procedures is in the range of RMB4,000 to RMB20,000.
-Particularly, among mid-to-high-end clients, the average transaction value of energy-based procedures ranges from RMB9,000 to RMB20,000.
-The average transaction value of injection procedures is in the range of RMB2,000 to RMB10,000.
-Particularly, among mid-to-high-end clients, the average transaction value of injection procedures is in the range of RMB4,000 to RMB10,000.
+Particularly, among mid-to-high-end clients, the average transaction value of injection procedures is in the range of RMB10,000.
+Particularly, among mid-to-high-end clients, the average transaction value of injection procedures is in the range of ransaction value of injection procedures is in the range of RMB10,000.